Selling Your Home 101 | Mistakes to Avoid as a “New Listing”

 “Coming Soon” Photos

 No photos, bad photos, or changing photos days after your home has been entered into the MLS is a HUGE mistake!
 You only have one opportunity to grab a buyer’s attention and make them want to view your home.
-So if you have no photos or bad photos odds are they’ll scroll right by your listing.
+So if your home is entered into the MLS with no photos or bad photos odds are buyers and real estate agents alike may scroll right by your listing.

-Not Ready to be Shown
+Not Ready to Be Shown

 Be ready to show!
-Not allowing showings upon listing your home in the MLS is another HUGE mistake!
-Believe it or not some sellers list their home only to say it cannot be shown for the first several days or weeks because they have family in town or need time to make repairs, paint, or clean.
-Typically, a majority of showings will occur within the first week of listing your home due to the “new listing” frenzy, buyers want to be the first to see your home so they can rule it in and submit an offer or rule it out.
+Listing your home in the MLS and then not allowing showings is another HUGE mistake!
+Believe it or not, some sellers will list their home only to say it cannot be shown for the first several days or weeks.
+If you have family in town or need time to make repairs, paint, or clean you should just wait to list your home until it’s ready to be shown.

 “Trying” a List Price